Most of us are familiar with HTTPS and how it protects a variety of activities on the Internet by applying SSL encryption to the web traffic.

 More detail is available in the FortiOS Online Help.
 Also, check the Fortinet Knowledge Base for these technical notes:

 - How to Enable SSL inspection from the CLI and Apply it to a Policy

 - How to block web-based chat on Gmail webmail using App Sensor + SSL inspection

 The FortiGate also supports a second type of SSL inspection, called SSL certificate inspection.
-When certificate inspection is used, the FortiGate inspects only the header information of the packets.
+When certificate inspection is used, the FortiGate inspects only the headers up to the SSL/TLS layer.